-2.4.a.
-The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or subspecialty qualifications that are acceptable to the Review Committee.
+a.
+The program director must possess current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM), or the American Osteopathic Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty.]
+[Note that while the Common Program Requirements deem certification in the specialty by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]